directus/directus/docs/cloud/teams.md

 # Cloud Teams

+> Each Cloud Project is nested within one Team.
+A Team is an organizational system which groups Accounts together as
-> Teams are an organizational system that provide consolidated billing on Projects.
-Teams group Accounts together as
+> Team Members and provides consolidated billing on its nested Projects.
+Teams are free, so create as many as you need
-> Team Members, allowing Team Members to manage the same Project(s).
+> to appropriately organize Team Members and Project billing.

 [[toc]]